On the twitter, in reference to the Palestinian child burned to death by the ‘godly’ settlers, @Gabriel_Erbs tweets-

-Out RAGEOUS!
 Suspected Israeli settler attackers torched a Palestinian home in the occupied West Bank on Friday, killing an 18-month-old child and seriously injuring his parents and older brother in an act that Israel’s prime minister described as terrorism.
 The house in Duma, a village near the city of Nablus, had its windows smashed and fire bombs thrown inside shortly before dawn as the family slept, the military and witnesses said.
 Graffiti in Hebrew reading “revenge” was scrawled outside, below a Star of David.

 Good movie.
 Not a great movie.
 Not the best movie so far this Summer.
 But worth seeing.
 At a matinee.
 At the discount price.

 It has to do with allowing researchers the freedom to make use of materials and images held by the Zurich Central Library.
 Please, sign it.
 It won’t cost you a penny and it will insure that those responsible for these materials realize their importance to the scholarly community.

 A new volume has been published in the Refo500 Academic Series by V&R:

 On 19th October 1512, Martin Luther received his doctorate of theology under the chairmanship of Andreas Bodenstein of Karlstadt.
 Throughout his life, Luther remained tied to the Universityof Wittemberg.
 The Reformation movement was initially driven by and through his concern with academic issues, which also from the outset pertained to the relationship between theology and the other sciences.